About Me

 BIOGRAPHY

-His previous teaching experience includes courses for MBA, EMBA, MPhil and Executive Education students at Judge Business School, London School of Economics, IESE Business School, London Business School, Reykjavik University (Iceland), Fundação Getulio Vargas (Brazil), SKKU (South Korea), Nile University (Egypt), and Myra Business School (India).
+His previous teaching experience includes courses for MBA, EMBA, MPhil, and Executive Education students at CUNEF, Judge Business School, London School of Economics, IESE Business School, London Business School, Reykjavik University (Iceland), Fundação Getulio Vargas (Brazil), SKKU (South Korea), Nile University (Egypt), and Myra Business School (India).
 In 2012 and 2015 he was awarded an Outstanding Teaching Award by the Judge Business School.